misiektoja/steam_monitor/README.md

 The tool automatically saves its output to `steam_monitor_<user_steam_id/file_suffix>.log` file.
 The log file name can be changed via `ST_LOGFILE` configuration option and its suffix via `FILE_SUFFIX` / `-y` flag.
 Logging can be disabled completely via `DISABLE_LOGGING` / `-d` flag.

 The tool also saves the timestamp and last status (after every change) to the `steam_<user_display_name>_last_status.json` file, so the last status is available after the restart of the tool.
+When games library tracking is enabled, a snapshot of the library (game count and app IDs) is stored in `steam_<user_display_name>_games.json` and only changes are reported.

 To track when the user's **Steam level and total XP** changes:
 - set `STEAM_LEVEL_XP_CHECK` to `True`